nasa-gibs/worldview/doc/data_download.md

 ## Result Processing and Filtering

-Each handler has a series of processors that may change or filter each result.
+Each handler has a series of processors that change or filter each result.
 The result processors and configurations are as follows:

 ### AntiMeridianMulti